Friday, August 19, 2022

 - Uniform Fitting and Issue - If unable to complete uniform measuring and issue while waiting to be called to the CPTF, new cadets will be directed to return to the initial uniform measuring and issue point in Cameron Hall to complete that process.

-- Matriculation Fair - New cadets and their family/friends will then move from Cameron Hall to Cocke Hall (gymnasium) to visit the Matriculation Fair.
+- Matriculation Fair - New cadets and their family/friends can go to Cocke Hall (gymnasium) to visit the Matriculation Fair.

-- Barracks Check-In - Following the Matriculation Fair, new cadets will be directed to move their personal effects into their assigned rooms in the VMI barracks.
+- Barracks Check-In - Must complete matriculation in Cameron/CPTF and the Following the Matriculation Fair, prior to barracks check-in.
+New cadets will be directed to move their personal effects into their assigned rooms in the VMI barracks.

 Various VMI agencies, local bankers, and representatives from several other organizations will be present from the VMI community.

-Following Matriculation and the Matriculation Fair, new cadets will proceed to barracks for check-in.
+Following Matriculation in Cameron and CPTF and the Matriculation Fair, new cadets will proceed to barracks for check-in.
 All luggage should be marked with the full name of the new cadet.
 New cadets should unload luggage in the front of barracks at the designated arch which was provided in CPTF.
-All luggage must be taken to assigned rooms in barracks before 3:00 p.m.
+All luggage must be taken to assigned rooms in barracks before 2:00 p.m.

 After unloading luggage at barracks, vehicles must immediately be moved from in front of barracks to designated parking on the Parade Ground (weather dependent), prior to checking into barracks.
 There will be individuals to point you in the correct direction.
 Parents or family members will be permitted into barracks and everyone must proceed together.
 Cadet escorts will be available to answer questions and show you to the 4th stoop and barracks room.